Igoumenitsa: Geography and Climate

+Igoumenitsa is located in the north-western corner of Greece in the regional unit of Thesprotia, which is part of the prefecture of Epirus.
+Igoumenitsa, like much of the west coast of Greece, has a hot-summer Mediterranean climate (Köppen: Csa) with mild to cool, rainy winters and hot, relatively dry summers.

 Tourism

 Igoumenitsa is known for its green forests and blue crystal waters, and attracts many local tourists from the nearby regions, and especially from Italy.
 The city provides the possibility for walks, jogging on the beach or mountain, hiking, sports, boating or contact with nature.
 Also provides access to the Blue Flag beaches of Drepanos and Makrygiali with crystal clear waters and a length of 7 km, with both of them being situated on the northwestern edge of the Gulf of Igoumenitsa.
 The archaeological museum with exhibits from historical times until the Byzantines period.
 In recent years, the city has become a growing cruise destination, as cruise station for visits to archaeological sites and natural beauties of Thesprotia but also the entire Ionian coast.

 Archaeological Museum

 The archaeological museum of Igoumenitsa was opened in 2009 and is located on the north side, next to the Fire Department of the city.
-It consists of five main sections that showcase the history and culture of the region of Thesprotia from ancient times to the Byzantine period:

-Archaeological-Historical background, Settlements of historical times, Public life, Private life, Burial customs.
+It consists of five main sections that showcase the history and culture of the region of Thesprotia from ancient times to the Byzantine period: Archaeological-Historical background, Settlements of historical times, Public life, Private life, Burial customs.